tylerharter/cs301-projects/spring19/p10/stage2.md

 conn.close()
 ```

-## Q21: what is the number of countries within each continent?
+#### Question 21: what is the number of countries within each continent?

 For this question, you should calculate the number of countries within every continent
 and display the `continent` name and number of countries within that continent (using a
 column named `number of countries`).
 The results should be displayed in *ascending* order of the
 column `number of countries`.
 If two continents have the same number of countries, then those
 continents should be displayed in alphabetical order (e.g., if Australia and South America